 - Not pouring grease down the drain – Cooking oil can harden within pipes; it gradually stops debris from draining, creating a clog.
 To properly dispose of grease or fat, it should be poured into a heat-resistant container and thrown in the trash after it cools off.

 - Disposing of paper products properly – This is essential.
-If you don’t take care of flush hygiene products such as paper towels, diapers, or feminine products down the toilet can easily clog a sewer line.
+If you don’t take care flushing hygiene products such as paper towels, diapers, or feminine products down the toilet can easily clog a sewer line.
 Thus, all paper products should be discarded safely in the trash.

 - Installing a backwater prevention valve – This fixture allows sewage to leave but prevents it from backing up into the home.